aws/aws-parallelcluster/docs/pre_post_install.rst

     ...
     post_install = https://<bucket-name>.s3.amazonaws.com/myscript.sh

-If the bucket does not have public-read permission use ``s3`` as URL scheme.
+If the bucket does not have public-read permission, use ``s3`` as the URL scheme.

 ::